-Note: Please install the DWA-510 Desktop Adapter into your computer before installing the driver software from the D-Link CD.
-Refer to the insert included with this adapter for installation instructions.
+Warning: Do NOT install the DWA-610 Notebook Adapter into your computer before installing the driver software from the D-Link CD.

-Turn on the computer and Insert the D-Link DWA-510 Driver CD in the CD-ROM drive.
+Turn on the computer and Insert the D-Link DWA-610 Driver CD in the CD-ROM drive.
 The step-by-step instructions that follow are shown in Windows XP.
 The steps and screens are similar for the other Windows operating systems.

 If the CD Autorun function does not automatically start on your computer, go to Start > Run.
-In the run box type "D:\Drivers\setup. exe" (where D: represents the drive letter of your CD-ROM drive).
+In the run box type "D:Drivers\setup. exe" (where D: represents the drive letter of your CD-ROM drive).